Viscosity and surface tension, are dependent on molecular interactions.

 If we add soap to the water, it is surface tension decreases, thereby the liquid with soap easily mixes with dirt on hand and thus cleans it.

 Surface tension is sometimes seen in terms of energy.
 That is more is the surface tension, more is the energy and thus to minimize energy the fluids assume the shape with the smallest surface area.
-This is the reason behind the water droplets being spherical in shape.
+This is the reason behind the water droplets being spherical.
 A sphere has a minimal surface area, for a given volume.

 What is Viscosity?